 The specific actions mattered less than the larger context of acceptance and love that the kids' grandparents offered them.
 Judaism had a deep resonance because my kids felt so loved by--and loving of--their grandparents.
 The rituals only mattered because they were an expression and extension of the love they felt from their grandparents, aunts, uncles, and cousins.
 When the time came and the rabbi asked my son and daughter why they wanted to become B'nai Mitzvah (assume the priveleges and responsibilities of an adult Jew), each replied, "Because I'm Jewish," and then each mentioned, "for Grandpa."

 How can we safeguard the grandparent relationship through the disappointments and tensions of the intermarriage decision?
 When we first marry, the reality of parenting is only a vague outline on the horizon.
 Some couples considering intermarriage can't reassure their parents that they will raise the children Jewish.
 (We didn't.)
 Often honest uncertainty is a more hopeful sign than hurried commitments that come apart when the realities of parenting set in.
-The non-Jewish partner can assure the in-laws of his or her deep respect for and interest in Judiasm, and assure them that their grandchildren will be fully exposed to their Jewish heritage.
+The partner who is not Jewish can assure the in-laws of his or her deep respect for and interest in Judiasm, and assure them that their grandchildren will be fully exposed to their Jewish heritage.
 Sometimes a letter to that effect works better than face-to-face conversation.
 The parents may still be angry and sad at first, but they will likely remember what their future son- or daughter-in-law wrote.

 It is helpful to be aware of the demands that we place on our parents by virtue of intermarrying.
 When my wife and I married, in our youthful enthusiasm our marriage was a truly interfaith ceremony in the woods at our summer cabin in New Hampshire.
 What a far cry from the more urbane experiences of my parents, who lived all their life in New York City or its suburbs.
 Despite considerable cosmopolitanism in many Jewish families, if you scratch a little, there is also an insularity--a fear or distrust of the new and different.
 Yet, as a young adult, I had little inkling of the stretch I was asking my parents to make.